Features

 Originally any building over 18m, then over 11m post-Grenfell, with external cladding or combustible attachments.
 Lender requirements vary — some require EWS1 for buildings >18m, others >11m, others by attached materials regardless of height.
 Check the lender's current policy before instructing.

-No. EWS1 classifications are a regulated professional judgement carrying PI consequence — the AI does not propose A1–B2 classifications.
-AI assists with the descriptive narrative around inspection methodology, findings, and remediation recommendations, but the named assessor selects the classification.
+No. The classification is a regulated professional judgement carrying direct PI consequence — the AI does not propose it.
+AI assists with the descriptive narrative around inspection methodology, findings, and remediation recommendations only.
+The named assessor selects the classification.

 One subscription.
 15 report types.